SteveRodkiss/FlaskCommonTasks/readme.md

 Display images the right way by storing the image files in your static folder and the filename in your database.
 This reads the filename in a query and sends them all to the html template to display as images
 8. DynamicRoutes
 Basic variable rules to send data to a route.
 Used commonly to allow queries to find info about a particular item in our database and ONLY display info about that item on it's own dynamically generated page.
-9. SessionStorage
+9. SimpleSessionLogin
 A great way to store info across the session like the user who is logged in.
-Stored in cookies and available to the whole app, even in the templates!
+Stored in the browser session and available to the whole app, even in the templates!
+It stores the username until you close the browser.
 10. Image Uploads
 A simple image uplod program that extends the forms and the images apps to show you how to simply upload files from forms.
 THis also addds them to the database correctly (with just the filename!)
 11. SimpleUserLogin